wpower12/BitmapFun/README.md

 # BitmapFun
 Creating bitmaps in Python with cellular autonoma.
 Can easily generate black and white or colored bitmaps using cellular autonama rules to determine pixel color.
+A brief overview of elementary cellular autonoma can be found here http://mathworld.wolfram.com/ElementaryCellularAutomaton.html

 Normal representations of CA's have the first generation as the top row, and each row below it is the next generation.
 In addition to this normal representation, there is a fucntion to generate the bitmap by 'wrapping' the generations around a central point.
 Additional corner cases are accounted for by defining the 'parents' in a consistent way.